 Photo Credit: Lauren Dunn

-Megan Jovon Ruth Pete, professionally known as Megan The Stallion, released her third EP Suga on March 6th.
+Megan Jovon Ruth Pete, professionally known as Megan Thee Stallion, released her third EP Suga on March 6th.
 She was able to release it right before the pandemic started, allowing fans to enjoy nine new songs while in quarantine.
-The EP initially was planned to release later than it actually was, causing some commotion with the record label, to which Megan stated: “I am NO ONES PROPERTY.”
-Megan starts off with the powerful statement song “Ain’t Equal”, where she spits the truth about who she is.
+The EP initially was planned to release later than it actually was, causing some commotion with her record label, to which Megan then stated: “I am NO ONES PROPERTY.”
+Megan starts the EP off with a powerful statement song titled “Ain’t Equal”, where she spits the truth about who she is.
 She raps because it is her passion, not for the money and fame.
 She is authentic in what she does, and doesn’t care what other people think because her art comes from her heart, not from greed.
 Megan raps with a southern influence, which helps to set her apart from other modern hip-hop artists, including those of the popular trap movement.

 The track “Savage” from the project went viral after being one of the most popular dances on the social media platform TikTok, which is set to the chorus of the song.
 Not only is the track incredibly catchy, but it also highlights Megan’s confidence and authenticity.
 The original track of “Savage” has been on top of the charts for a while, however, the remix featuring Beyoncé took it to the next level and hit #1 on Billboard’s Songs of the Summer on June 13th.
 The Beyoncé version of “Savage” references currently popular things, i.e. TikTok and OnlyFans, which surely boosted up the relevance too.